ctz/ctz.github.com/_posts/2015-05-28-audio-as-a-low-bandwidth-authentic-channel.md

 ## Disruption

 Over-use of the audio channel will quickly become annoying.
-Use in some settings will be entirely inappropriate.
+Use in some settings will be inappropriate (silent carriage on a train, or the bedroom) or impossible (high industrial noise).

 For longer exchanges, we perhaps could determine the highest usable frequency and hop to it.
 If we're lucky, this could be above the audible range.
 However: your dog will be annoyed and you lose user understanding.